SysKitTeam/docs-point/releases/data-center/syskit-point-2024-1/point-2024-1-43-release-note.md

 * **The Remove Access action was enabled** for users in the Access review task on the Sharing step - Users View.
   * Multiselection of users is also enabled.

-* **Added support** when utilizing a custom Azure environment M365 tenant to connect to Syskit Point.
+* **When [setting up your e-mail](../../../configuration/set-up-email.md)** along with the classic email@email.com format, the Sent From e-mail can now also be in the following format: DisplayName \<email@email.com>

+* **Newly created licensed users** who have never logged in are no longer shown on the Inactive Licenses report.
+  * Additionally, on the Users Overview screen in the Inactive Users tile and Inactive Users view, newly created users (those created in the last 30 days) will not show.

+* **Fixed an issue** where the Autodiscover sync would load without ever finishing.

+* **Improved the sync process for Private and Shared channels**, thus eliminating specific cases where manual intervention was needed to successfully sync Private and Shared channels in Syskit Point.

 * **Improved the performance** of the Site Storage Flat Report and Site Storage Structure Report.

-* **Improved the sync process for Private and Shared channels**, thus eliminating specific cases where manual intervention was needed to successfully sync Private and Shared channels in Syskit Point.

 * **Improved the performance** of the 'Tasks Overview' page when showing a large number of tasks.

 * **Improved the description** for the Inactive Guest Users policy e-mail and task screen.

-* **Newly created licensed users** who have never logged in are no longer shown on the Inactive Licenses report.
-  * Additionally, on the Users Overview screen in the Inactive Users tile and Inactive Users view, newly created users (those created in the last 30 days) will not show.

-* **Fixed an issue** where the Autodiscover sync would load without ever finishing.
+* **Fixed the issue** where background jobs were occasionally duplicated and caused delays in processing.

 * **Fixed an issue** where task resolvers who were removed from their resolver position would still receive e-mails when someone else resolved their past Security & Compliance check violations.